weiqi-grace-li/ctsvg-benchmark-tmp/README.md

 # ctsvg-benchmark-tmp (Work in Progress)
 Link to the paper: https://www.biorxiv.org/content/10.1101/2025.11.26.690782v1

-Link to the data: (Zenodo - coming soon)
+Link to the data: (Zenodo - coming soon).
+The plan is to have `data/` and `result/` folders, where `data/` contains simulated realistic datasets and preprocessed real datasets and `result/` stores ctSVG detection output.

 ## Overview
 This repository provides pipeline to reproduce all results in paper **"Benchmarking Cell-Type-Specific Spatially Variable Gene Detection Methods Using a Realistic and Decomposable Simulation Framework"**.
 We propose an integrated evaluation framework that combines: